apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

   **End Times** [\ `Nexus <https://www.nexusmods.com/skyrimspecialedition/mods/39201>`_\ ] *(Enabled)* This plugin adds a sense of urgency to the Main Quest, and it ties in nicely with Librum's re-centering of Skyrim around being the Dragonborn.
 Specifically, if you do not defeat Alduin within a certain amount of time (365 days by default, but configurable in the MCM), he will swallow the world (accompanied by a nice visual), and you will have to reload and try again.
 You will have a *Doomsday Clock* spell available, as well as configurable regular updates, to tell you how much time you have left.
 If you do not want this plugin, disable it in MO2.

 *
-  **Dragons from the Start** [\ `Nexus <https://www.nexusmods.com/skyrimspecialedition/mods/41453>`_\ ] *(Enabled)* This plugin enables dragon encounters from the very beginning of the game (keep in mind there are no random dragons as of 2.0).
-This is highly recommended for Librum's Dragonborn-centric play, and it is especially important if you use the next optional plugin.
-If you do not want this plugin, disable it in MO2.

-*
   **No Perks on Level-Up** *(Enabled)* This is a core feature of Librum, so it is highly recommended.
 With this plugin, you will no longer earn perks when you level up; rather, you will have to spend dragon souls or discover special Librums (books) in order to earn perk points.
 This accomplishes two things.
 First, along with other mods from the core modlist, this re-centers the Skyrim experience on you *actually being the Dragonborn*.
 You will not progress without hunting dragons and advancing major questlines.
 Secondly, this reframes the role of perks in the Librum experience - because (especially at the beginning) they are much harder to obtain, they will form a much smaller part of your character's identity, and your character will spend a longer time being a "normal person".
 If you do not want this plugin, disable it in MO2 - but keep in mind that we've still implemented 1 perk every 2 levels instead of 1 for 1 to help maintain some semblance of balance with our vision.

 *